consiglionazionaledellericerche/jscontact-tools/README.md

 *   JSContact2XCard
     *   String convertToXml(JSContact... jsContact)

-All the methods take in input a list of JSContact top most objects and can raise a `CardException`.
+All the methods take in input a list of JSContact Card objects and can raise a `CardException`.
 `VCard` is the class mapping a vCard in ez-vcard Java library.
 `JsonNode` represents the root node in Jackson library (`com.fasterxml.jackson.databind.JsonNode`).